morganwillis-cloud/aws-demos/README.md

 These demos were not built with free tier usage in mind, and therefore if you run them in your personal account you may or may not encounter charges.
 Build these proof of concepts in your account at your own risk.

+These demos are not built to adhere to security standards and are purely a proof of concept.
+These are not to be used in production or sensitive environments.
+These demos WILL create public resources in your account if you choose to use them.

 It is also worth noting that these demos were built on top of existing resources that you would need to create in your own account.
 These existing resources include:

   - A VPC